junxit/us-congress-bills-110/bill.md

 - **(c)** *Description of Land* The land referred to in subsections (a) and (b) is the approximately 65 acres of land in the Sunrise Mountain Instant Study Area of Clark County, Nevada, that is—
   - **(1)** known as the “Orchard Detention Basin”; and
   - **(2)** designated for release on the map titled “Orchard Detention Basin” and dated March 18, 2005.
-- **(d)** *Right-of-Way* The Secretary of the Interior shall grant to Clark County, Nevada, a right-of-way to the land described in subsection (c) for the construction and maintenance of the Orchard Detention Basin Project on the land.